17 Secluded Beaches in Sydney for a Quiet Swim

 Resolute Beach in Ku-ring-gai Chase

-Located only a few hundred metres south of West Head Beach is Resolute Beach, another stunningly beautiful secluded strip of sand.
+Just a few hundred metres south of West Head Beach lies Resolute Beach, another stunning and secluded stretch of sand.

-Resolute Beach is also one of the highlights on the Resolute Beach Loop Trail, which starts and ends at the Resolute Picnic Area.
+Resolute Beach is also a highlight of the Resolute Beach Loop Trail, a scenic walk that begins and ends at the Resolute Picnic Area.

-West Head and Resolute Beach are very similar, but if we had to pick a winner, it would be Resolute Beach.
+While West Head and Resolute Beach share many similarities, if we had to choose a favourite, it would be Resolute Beach.

 3. Whale Beach, Northern Beaches